Boilerplate-Factory/swift-boiler/README.md

 ### Options:
 - `--help or -h`: shows usage details
-- `--delegate or -d`: it indicates that Swift-Boiler should add a delegate to the class being generated
+- `--protocol or -p`: it indicates that Swift-Boiler should add a delegate or data source to the class being generated
 - `--template or -t`: allows user to specify a custom template to be used to generate code

 ## Development